Wantable Style Edit Review

 There are many pros to include in this Wantable style edit review.
 They include:

-- easy-to-take style quiz
+- An easy-to-take style quiz.

-- free shipping both ways
+- Wantable offers free shipping both ways.

 Wantable style edit cons

-None of the online personal stylist companies I’ve used hit a home run on the very first box they sent to me.
-So though I’m listing just a few cons with this Wantable Style Review, take it with a grain a salt.
-I’ve learned that it takes a few boxes from an online personal shopper for any of these companies to get a good sense of your style and what clothing or accessories to send.
+None of the online personal stylist companies Iโve used hit a home run on the very first box they sent to me.
+So though Iโm listing just a few cons with this Wantable Style Review, take it with a grain of salt.

-* when I tried to exchange sizes for two pieces of clothing I liked, I was told they were all sold out.
+First, I could not preview the clothing before it was sent to me.
+Second,ย when I tried to exchange sizes for two pieces of clothing I liked, I was told they were all sold out.
 So I had to send them back.

 Overall thoughts on my Wantable Style Edit Review

-Even if I keep only one piece per Edit, that’s an affordable way to add to my wardrobe throughout the year.
-Plus, it’s super convenient to have clothes sent right to me.
-And as a devout fan of online styling companies, I’ve gotten used to the convenience of trying things on at home.
-I’m not sure I’ll ever willingly head back into a department store dressing room in the future.
+Even if I keep only one piece per Edit, thatโs an affordable way to add to my wardrobe throughout the year.
+Plus, itโs super convenient to have clothes sent right to me.